 Your computer and other devices

-For Information Governance and Data Security reasons, ScHARR would like all staff to use a University of Sheffield-owned computer rather than a personally-owned computer for their ScHARR work wherever possible.
+All Scharr staff should use a University of Sheffield-owned computer computer for their Scharr work.
 If Windows, this should be a machine running the YoYo desktop.
 Computers running YoYo meet minimum standards for security.